AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance families.md

 -   Supports up to 512 GiB encrypted memory and encrypted computing based on Intel® SGX to protect the confidentiality and integrity of key code and data from malware attacks.
 -   Supports SGX technology applicable to virtual machines and allows you to select instance types based on your needs.
--   Implements trusted boot based on Trusted Cryptography Module \(TCM\) or Trusted Platform Module \(TPM\) chips.
-During a trusted boot, all modules in the boot chain from the underlying hardware to the guest OS are measured and verified.
+-   Implements trusted boots based on TCM or TPM chips.
+During a trusted boot, all modules in the boot chain from the underlying server hardware to the guest OS are measured and verified.
 -   Uses the third-generation SHENLONG architecture to provide predictable and consistent ultra-high performance and reduce virtualization overheads.
 -   Compute:
     -   Offers a CPU-to-memory ratio of 1:8.
 About 50% of memory is encrypted.
-    -   Uses third-generation Intel® Xeon® Scalable processors that deliver consistent computing performance.
+    -   Uses third-generation Intel® Xeon® Scalable processors for consistent computing performance.
     -   Allows you to enable or disable Hyper-Threading.
 -   Storage:
     -   Is an instance family in which all instances are I/O optimized.
-    -   Supports enhanced SSDs \(ESSDs\) only.
+    -   Supports ESSDs only.
     -   Provides high storage I/O performance based on large computing capacity.
 -   Network:
     -   Provides ultra-high packet forwarding rates.
     -   Provides high network performance based on large computing capacity.
 -   Suits the following scenarios:
-    -   Confidential computing applications for databases
+    -   Encrypted computing applications for databases
     -   Scenarios that involve sensitive information such as personal identity information, healthcare information, financial information, and intellectual property data
     -   Scenarios where confidential data is shared among multiple parties
     -   Blockchain scenarios